secardia/Connect_Four/README.md

 # Connect4-Python
-Connect 4 programmed in python using pygame
+Connect 4 using python and pygame